-"As soon as an Analytic Engine exists, it will necessarily guide the future course of the science.
-Whenever any result is sought by its aid, the question will arise-By what course of calculation can these results be arrived at by how many times do you have to turn the crank?
+"As soon as an Analytical Engine exists, it will necessarily guide the future course of the science.
+Whenever any result is sought by its aid, the question will then arise-By what course of calculation can these results be arrived at by the machine in the shortest time?" - Charles Babbage (1864)

+how many times do you have to turn the crank?